Medicine Course Subject Degree GuideSee All Subject Degree Guides

 Students may also be able to explore into extra units within health sciences and learn all aspects of the human body and organ systems.
 Candidates will study core modules from biological molecules, metabolism, genetics and the mechanisms of disease.
 Modules will cover cellular biology, pathology, biochemistry, epidemiology, public health, statistics, histology physiology and anatomy.

 Candidates can choose to specialise their studies and study a Bachelor’s of Science (BSc) degree in cancer studies, and microbiology with immunology, or study an integrated course which includes a Bachelor (undergraduate) and Masters (postgraduate) degree together, for example, in Surgical practice, or dermatology.
 Students should research the variety of courses at different universities to ensure they choose the right university and course, that suits their needs best.
-It’s highly reccomended that students should visit university open days to get a feel for surroundings.
+It’s highly recommended that students should visit university open days to get a feel for surroundings.

 How will I be assessed?